 Altitude: 3,040m

-At the end of the trail, you will find Khewang Lhakhang, located on the east side of the Phobjikha valley.
-This 15th-century temple is one of the oldest in the valley and it showcases three impressive two-storey statues of the past, present, and future Buddhas (dusum sangay).
+At the end of the trail, you will reach Khewang Lhakhang on the east side of the valley.
+This 15th-century temple is one of the oldest in the area.
+Inside, you can see three two-story statues of the Past, Present, and Future Buddhas, providing a great look at Bhutanese religious history.

 Attractions